nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 ## Objectives

-Network device configurations evolve continuously, and it's common practice to track configuration drift over time.
+Network device configurations evolve continuously, and it is common practice to track configuration drift over time.
 When recent changes cause issues, you need to quickly understand what changed and when.
 Beyond analysis, you want the ability to revert to a known stable configuration—ideally applying a rollback as a quick fix without disrupting other services, avoiding outages that would otherwise need to wait for the next scheduled maintenance window.

 In this activity, you will explore an alternative to the traditional NE Backup/Restore capabilities in NSP.
 Key differences include: